node-red-hitachi/node-red-notes/InstallableWidget/README.md

-# Make Node-RED Dashboard widgets installable
+# Make Node-RED Dashboard widgets installable (outdated)

 Currently, Node-RED Dashboard do not allow installing user created widget nodes.
 Instead, it supports **TEMPLATE** node which allows embedding HTML code in its setting panel.
 However, making new widget node installable is desirable because it enriches Node-RED Dashboard ecosystem as of current Node-RED nodes.